-Strengthening the Management and Leadership Skills of Executives of Community Health Centers and AIDS Service Organizations
+Strengthening the Management and Leadership Skills of Executives of Community Health Centers and AIDS Service Providers

 The HCEP is especially designed and valuable for community health centers that are adapting to the Affordable Care Act (ACA).
 The ACA requires that community health centers and community-based health care organizations enhance the efficiency and scope of their service delivery model, consider building alliances and partnerships, provide for expanded patient access, position themselves in an increasingly competitive marketplace, enhance the patient experience, improve health outcomes, and develop and utilize effective health information systems.
 These and other competencies relevant to health care reform are the focus of the HCEP.